 4. Chilli - Use the long red cayenne pepper and deseed it.
 This chilli has a milder heat.
 If you can't find a red chilli, use half a teaspoon of red chilli flakes instead.

-6. Ground spices - Turmeric, coriander, garam masala and amchur are added to this dish for that beautiful authentic Aloo Gobi flavour.
-Amchur (also spelled amchoor) is dry mango powder and adds a pungent, sour tang to the dish.
+6. Ground spices - Turmeric, coriander, garam masala and amchur are added to this dish for that beautiful authentic flavour.
+Amchur (also spelled amchoor) is a dry mango powder and adds a pungent, sour tang to the dish.
 It can be substituted with chaat masala (a funky, salty, spicy and sour spice blend).
 Both of these can be found in Indian grocery stores.

 7. Methi - Methi is dried fenugreek leaves.
 It adds a lively, herbaceous bitterness to the dish and is great for digestion.

 8. Tomato, coriander and lemon - Tomatoes can be found in traditional and adapted versions of Aloo Gobi recipes.
 My dad always makes this dish without them whereas all the versions I have eaten at authentic Indian restaurants have tomatoes in them.
 I make my potato cauliflower curry with tomatoes.
-It is actually a clever way to add a bit of moisture to the dish and round off all the other flavours.
+It is a clever way to add a bit of moisture to the dish and round off all the other flavours.
 Add coriander as a garnish and a squeeze of lemon to elevate the street-style savouriness of this dish.

 9. Olive oil - Olive oil keeps the dish light and fragrant.
 Traditional versions have ghee or vegetable oil both of which can be substituted for olive oil.